van001/lesscode-fp/README.md

 Solution
 ```
 /**
- * Logic is very self explanatory :
+ * Logic is very self-explanatory :
  * 1. Transform List to another List by subracting it from the target : lmap(sub)
  * 2. Join the 2 List to obtain matching indices : ljoinIndex
  * 3. Remove dupes - [[1,2], [2,1]] => [[1,2]] : lcollapse